HearyShen/HearyHTTPd/README.md

 For high efficiency, hhttpd applies NIO and non-blocking selecting method to save waiting time and mapping file into memory to speed up I/O.

+hhttpd supports HTTP GET, HEAD and POST method.

+hhttpd can handle requests for static resources and dynamic CGI.

 The structure can be described as below:

 - MainReactor (single thread)